aces/Loris-MRI/docs/02-Install.md

 scripts.
-As such, scans whose parameters can't be matched against the `mri_protocol` table during the imaging insertion process, will be flagged as protocol violations and will not have their MINC/NIfTI volumes loaded in the Imaging Browser module.
-The type of error (scan identification, protocol violation) will be listed and can be reviewed from the front-end.
+As such, scans whose parameters can't be matched against the `mri_protocol` table during the imaging insertion process, will be flagged as protocol violations and will not have their MINC/NIfTI volumes loaded in the Imaging Browser modulle.
+Violated scans can be viewed and the type of error (scan identification, protocol violation) can be reviewed from the front-end.

 More detailed specifications can be consulted in the [LORIS repository: MRI Violated Scans Specification](https://github.com/aces/Loris/blob/master/modules/mri_violations/README.md).